On this page

 Terrence O’Brien, former Treasury official

 This article is based on a longer paper produced by the authors for Save Our Super.
 Click here to access the longer paper on the Save Our Super website.
-For more information on the authors’ views about appropriate grandfathering, see SuperGuide article Guest contributor: Super changes – why grandfathering the rules must be considered .
+For more information on the authors’ views about appropriate grandfathering, see SuperGuide article Super reforms are retrospective, and rules should be grandfathered.

 For more information on the specific super and Age Pension changes, see list of articles at end of this article.